IACR/conference-template/README.md

 > If you have questions about the use of this template, contact
 > [Kay McKelly](https://github.com/kaymckelly).

+This is intended for all IACR conference websites (Crypto, Asiacrypt, Eurocrypt, CHES, FSE, PKC, RWC, and TCC).
+If you would like to use this template for another conference, see the [other conferences section](#non-iacr-conferences).

 :japanese_ogre: **Do not copy over old conference websites from year to year!** :japanese_ogre: The purpose of this template is to have regular updates for bug fixes, performance, formatting, etc. The old templates are not compatible with the current version.
 Feature requests are welcome via [Github Issues](https://github.com/IACR/conference-template/issues/new) or you can contact [Kay](https://github.com/kaymckelly).

 ---